legokichi/pebble/readme.md

 Pebble
 ======================
-* Pebble is a dialect of the Lisp programming language translated to JavaScript.
+* Pebble is a dialect of Lisp, and translated to CoffeeScript.

 Demo